BidaskClub Downgrades Facebook (NASDAQ:FB) to Hold

-Facebook (NASDAQ:FB) was downgraded by stock analysts at BidaskClub from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Saturday, BidAskClub reports.
+Facebook (NASDAQ:FB) was downgraded by investment analysts at BidaskClub from a “buy” rating to a “hold” rating in a research report issued on Friday, BidAskClub reports.

-Other analysts also recently issued reports about the company.
-Pivotal Research increased their price objective on Facebook from $225.00 to $275.00 and gave the company a “hold” rating in a report on Friday, July 31st.
-Mizuho increased their price objective on Facebook from $315.00 to $330.00 and gave the company a “buy” rating in a report on Monday, October 26th.
-Bank of America increased their price objective on Facebook from $265.00 to $290.00 and gave the company a “buy” rating in a report on Friday, July 31st.
-Monness Crespi & Hardt increased their price objective on Facebook from $290.00 to $350.00 and gave the company a “buy” rating in a report on Friday, October 30th.
-Finally, 140166 increased their price objective on Facebook from $285.00 to $310.00 and gave the company a “positive” rating in a report on Friday, July 31st.
-One research analyst has rated the stock with a sell rating, six have given a hold rating, forty-one have given a buy rating and one has issued a strong buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and an average price target of $293.84.
+A number of other research firms have also recently weighed in on FB.
+KeyCorp increased their price target on Facebook from $330.00 to $340.00 and gave the stock an “overweight” rating in a report on Monday, October 26th.
+Wedbush raised their target price on Facebook from $300.00 to $320.00 and gave the company an “outperform” rating in a report on Friday, October 30th.
+Wells Fargo & Company raised their target price on Facebook from $320.00 to $330.00 and gave the company an “overweight” rating in a report on Friday, October 30th.
+Bank of America raised their target price on Facebook from $265.00 to $290.00 and gave the company a “buy” rating in a report on Friday, July 31st.
+Finally, MKM Partners raised their target price on Facebook from $300.00 to $330.00 in a report on Friday, October 30th.
+One investment analyst has rated the stock with a sell rating, five have given a hold rating, forty-one have issued a buy rating and one has given a strong buy rating to the company.
+The stock has a consensus rating of “Buy” and an average target price of $293.84.

-In other news, CFO David M. Wehner sold 1,806 shares of the firm’s stock in a transaction that occurred on Sunday, November 15th.
-The shares were sold at an average price of $276.95, for a total transaction of $500,171.70.
-Following the completion of the sale, the chief financial officer now owns 30,805 shares in the company, valued at approximately $8,531,444.75.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, CRO David B. Fischer sold 13,110 shares of the firm’s stock in a transaction that occurred on Monday, August 31st.
-The stock was sold at an average price of $293.95, for a total transaction of $3,853,684.50.
+In other Facebook news, CAO Susan J.S.
+Taylor sold 1,134 shares of the business’s stock in a transaction on Wednesday, November 18th.
+The stock was sold at an average price of $273.90, for a total transaction of $310,602.60.
+Following the sale, the chief accounting officer now directly owns 5,217 shares in the company, valued at $1,428,936.30.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, VP Jennifer Newstead sold 426 shares of the business’s stock in a transaction on Tuesday, September 1st.
+The stock was sold at an average price of $295.54, for a total value of $125,900.04.
+Following the sale, the vice president now owns 4,286 shares in the company, valued at $1,266,684.44.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 298,404 shares of company stock valued at $82,606,401.
-14.14% of the stock is currently owned by company insiders.
+In the last three months, insiders sold 360,714 shares of company stock worth $99,541,458.
+Corporate insiders own 14.14% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Apexium Financial LP grew its position in Facebook by 3.3% in the 3rd quarter.
-Apexium Financial LP now owns 1,113 shares of the social networking company’s stock valued at $291,000 after buying an additional 36 shares during the last quarter.
-Trellis Advisors LLC lifted its holdings in Facebook by 1.6% in the third quarter.
-Trellis Advisors LLC now owns 2,338 shares of the social networking company’s stock valued at $612,000 after acquiring an additional 37 shares during the period.
-Column Capital Advisors LLC lifted its holdings in Facebook by 1.4% in the third quarter.
-Column Capital Advisors LLC now owns 2,747 shares of the social networking company’s stock valued at $719,000 after acquiring an additional 37 shares during the period.
-Barber Financial Group Inc. lifted its holdings in Facebook by 4.1% in the third quarter.
-Barber Financial Group Inc. now owns 976 shares of the social networking company’s stock valued at $256,000 after acquiring an additional 38 shares during the period.
-Finally, Ellis Investment Partners LLC lifted its holdings in Facebook by 6.3% in the third quarter.
-Ellis Investment Partners LLC now owns 662 shares of the social networking company’s stock valued at $173,000 after acquiring an additional 39 shares during the period.
-Institutional investors and hedge funds own 65.31% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in FB.
+Rocky Mountain Advisers LLC acquired a new position in shares of Facebook in the third quarter worth $26,000.
+Horan Capital Advisors LLC. acquired a new position in Facebook in the third quarter valued at $26,000.
+Carolina Wealth Advisors LLC increased its stake in Facebook by 58.2% in the third quarter.
+Carolina Wealth Advisors LLC now owns 144 shares of the social networking company’s stock valued at $38,000 after purchasing an additional 53 shares during the last quarter.
+Demars Financial Group LLC acquired a new position in Facebook in the second quarter valued at $39,000.
+Finally, Newfound Research LLC acquired a new position in Facebook in the third quarter valued at $40,000.
+65.31% of the stock is owned by institutional investors.

 Facebook, Inc develops products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and in-home devices worldwide.
 The company's products include Facebook that enables people to connect, share, discover, and communicate with each other on mobile devices and personal computers; Instagram, a community for sharing photos, videos, and private messages; Messenger, a messaging application for people to connect with friends, family, groups, and businesses across platforms and devices; and WhatsApp, a messaging application that is used by people and businesses to communicate in a private way.